DemetriusElder/GroupProject/README.md

 1. Open frontend folder in Visual Studio Code (or other alternative)
 2. Run "npm install" in the terminal
-3. Run "ng serve --open" start the front end application
+3. Run "ng serve --open" to start the front end application